Sigrec/TsundOkuJava/README.md

 ### Important Info
 Do not delete or move any files that are inside this zip/folder, instead just pin the TsundOku.exe file to your taskbar

 If you lose or delete the UserData.dat file u will lose your entire collection, so do not delete it, u will have to start over again, the Covers folder I also made visible incase u want to change the img shown for a particular series just make sure u copy the EXACT name and extension (either JPG or PNG) from the image file.
+Maybe make a backup of the UserData.dat file and Covers folder incase anything happens.
 ***
 ### Twitter Accounts to Follow for Manga News
 - https://twitter.com/shonenjump_plus (Japanese News)